MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/paginated-reports-samples.md

 :::image type="content" source="media/paginated-reports-samples/paginated-report-sales-performance.png" alt-text="Screenshot of sample Power BI paginated report for Sales Performance.":::

-The scenario for this report is that you want a pixel-perfect printable invoice to see the total sales with details listing out item’s description, quantity, discount, and cost.
-This simple, self-contained paginated report sample template has unique characteristics such as a layout with information specific to a user in a format used for invoices.
+Country Sales Performance is a self-contained paginated report sample.
+The scenario for this report is that you want a pixel-perfect printable invoice to see total sales and details.
 It showcases these features:

+- The use of a parameter to expand details in the table.
-- Hidden and visible parameters.
+- Headers and footers.
-- Data regions such as tablix (the data region underlying both tables and matrixes).
 - Report items such as text boxes, lines, and rectangles using expression placeholders.
+- Databars.
+- Trendlines.
+- Gauge panels.

 Data source: Included in the .rdl